In 2015, the autumnal equinox falls on September 23 at 4:21 A.M. (ET). Enjoy our page of fall facts, folklore, and more!

 Fantastic Fall Photos

-Please share—what are the signs of fall you see?
+Please share—what signs of fall you see?
+What do you love about the season of autumn?